OpenNative/open-native/README.md

 ## I want to contribute

-That great news!
+That is great news!
 There is a lot happening at a very fast pace in this library right now.
 Every little help is precious.
 You can contribute in many ways:

 - If you have suggestion or idea you want to discuss, [open an issue](https://github.com/OpenNative/open-native/issues).
 - Open an issue if you want to make a pull request, and tell me what you want to improve or add so we can discuss about it.